Table of Contents

 How People Describe This Pain Pattern

-People complain of stiffness, tightness, and pain in their mid-back.
+People complain of pain in the mid-back.
 They almost always make this awkward move where they reach back to touch the lower ribs on that side.
-Often, they complain about how it stiffens their lower back.
+Often, they complain about a stiff low back.
 They may even refer to it as low back pain as they touch the lower ribs.
 At times, they complain of how it extends up to the outside of the shoulder blade.

 It bothers them when they are cycling or pulling weeds.
-This, unlike other low back problems, seems to be connected to breathing deeply while bending forward.
+Unlike other low back problems, this seems to be connected to breathing deeply while bending forward.
 This pain tends to ache.
 In contrast, most low back pain feels sharp and fragile.

 Because of its involvement in breathing, this often hurts when people sneeze or cough.

 For many, this trigger point refers forward to the abdomen.
 In my experience, people talk about how it wraps around to the front.
 However, most trigger point research cites it as referring forward and a little downward through the abdomen.

 This pain pattern is particularly bothersome on the right, where appendix pain flares up.
 Most of my clients have already contacted their physician to check for gastrointestinal issues.
 If they have not, I refer them out to have it checked and avoid working in the abdomen until we confirm it is safe.

 How You Activate and Intensify This Pain Pattern

 Deep Breathing While Bent Forward

-The muscle that creates this pain, iliocostalis thoracis, helps depress the ribs in deep breathing.
+The muscle that creates this mid back pain with a stiff low back, iliocostalis thoracis, helps depress the ribs in deep breathing.
 It gets to be a more likely problem in clients over 45.
 In the mid-40s, the sacroiliac joint starts to fuse, and the low back muscles typically atrophy.
 Typically, cycling is more appealing at this age as it is less painful and injury-prone than running.

 Awkward Reaching and Twisting